levithean/ScriptGTAVMode/README.md

-Just a simple PowerShell script thah changes GTA V Enhanced version to modded or legit (online).
+Just a simple PowerShell script that changes GTA V Enhanced version to modded or legit (online).

 # How to use ?